 What floats one's boat cannot be called* "discriminatory."
 Whatever types of persons flit across my screen, push the buttons behind my mind and get my involuntary Irish up (so to speak) are not subject to political judgment or claims of injustice.
 To claim otherwise will result in aggressive chivalry being declared against you, because you sir or madame are quite in the wrong.

-In a case like that, I am the one who could say that my sexual attraction does indeed involve elements of bigotry - but even in that case, the bigoted aspect is not the for or against any of the actual groups or types.
-It'd be the toward a particular social perversion.
+In a case like that, I am the one who could say that my sexual attraction does indeed involve elements of bigotry - but even in that case, the bigoted aspect is not the for or against any of the actual groups or types kind.
+It'd be the toward a particular social perversion kind.

 So that's that.
 A minor manifesto on sexual attraction, and its insusceptibility to being unjustified.

 You can't tell me that what floats a person's boat is discriminatory.

 Level with me folks!
 Is that even at all controversial?
 Or was it too obvious to have bothered to state?
 Because I honestly don't know.

 It just seemed sort of natural to me.